Bricks and urbanism in the Indus Valley rise and decline: Bricks and urbanism in rise and decline

 \subsection{Bricks}

-Bricks constitute a large part of the archaeological material left behind by the Indus civilization.
+Bricks constitute a large part of the archaeological material left behind by the Indus Civilization.
 These bricks provide information on the number and spatial distribution of settlements, on the extent and density of settlements, and on the relation between dense urban and sparse rural areas.
 Even more, bricks inform about structural and symbolic functions in ancient societies \citep{Kenoyer2006}

-Brick work literally lays the foundations of the Indus Valley cultural tradition when it emerges in after 7000~BC.
-Its prominent role, however, is taken by baked bricks, which were manufactured only from the end of the Early to the beginning of the Late phase, a distinct and narrow 1500~year period within the almost six millennia of this tradition.
-Why this shift to and away from bricks?
-Baked bricks are a superior technology over sun-dried bricks, and while most of the building continued to be performed with mud bricks, baked bricks were extensively used where their improved strength was important \citep{Possehl2002}.
+Brick work literally lays the foundations of the Indus Cultural Tradition when it emerges after 7000~BC.
+Its prominent role, however, is taken by baked bricks, which were manufactured only from the end of the Early to the beginning of the Harappan Late phase, a distinct and narrow 1500~year period within the almost six millennia long tradition.
+Why this shift to and away from baked bricks?

+Mud brick was the preferred construction material at the pre-Harappan site of Rana Gundai in Baluchistan despite abundant availability of building stones \citep{Ross1946}.
+One functional reason for using mud bricks could have been the better thermal insulation, one aesthetic reason the better sound insolation of mud brick walls \citep{Binici2007,Doyle2011}.
+Mud bricks harden very fast---within one week of exposure to sun, and their utility as a construction material is greatly improved by the addition of straw, which increases the bending and compressive strength and avoids too much shrinkage during the drying process \citep{Binici2007}.

-Baked bricks are less affected by long-term water exposure; this water resistance became a key factor in the expansion of Harappan villages and cities into the Punjab flood plains.
-Their sustained establishment in the flooding zones of the river plains was facilitated by baked brick technology.
+Mud bricks, however, are not as resistant to water and compression as baked bricks \citep{Lourenco2010,Fernandes2007}.
+While most of the building continued to be performed with mud bricks, baked bricks were extensively used where their improved qualities were important \citep{Possehl2002}.
+Water resistance was required for baths, drainage systems and flood protection structures, which are recurrently or permanently exposed to water; water resistance became a key factor in the expansion of Harappan villages and cities into the Punjab flood plains and their sustained establishment in the flooding zones of the river plains was facilitated by baked brick technology.
 The protective function of baked bricks is exemplified by the massive and technically refined flood protection structures around Mohenjodaro and Harappa \citep{Kenoyer1998}.
 Baked brick usage for all buildings in the flood-prone city Chanhudaro demonstrates the importance of baked-brick technology for flood protection.